 We regularly use TelCel and have been satisfied.
 They have no-contract monthly plans ranging from $200-$500 pesos (US$10-$25) depending on your data needs.

-To set up the Telcel SIM card, it’s not seamless, but moderately easy if you have some understanding of how your phone works and know a little Spanish.
+To set up the Telcel SIM card, it’s not a seamless process.
+But it’s moderately easy if you have some understanding of how your phone works and know a little Spanish.
 If you happen to purchase from a particularly friendly store clerk, they may even help you to set up your SIM card.

 69) Best Apps to Download when Traveling to Mexico